servantboy/The-Revelation-Riddle/Revelation-Riddle-Full.md

 	•	It emerges out of Thyatira’s night (darkness behind, dawn ahead),
 	•	It carries forward remaining mixture,
 	•	It wrestles with garments that are defiled and a reputation that is hollow.
 Moab is a picture of lineage and name preserved by flesh, not by Spirit.
 Sardis reflects this spiritually—continuity by name, but not necessarily by life.
 Moab later opposed Israel (Num.
 22–24), reinforcing that a line conceived in darkness often resists the covenant line.
-Moab is not equated with Sardis; rather Sardis reflects patterns first seen in the Moab origin account.
+Sardis is not equated with Moab; rather, Moab provides the original pattern that Sardis prophetically reflects.
-Isaiah 4:1 is applied here typologically — the text describes Israel’s condition, but the pattern matches Sardis’ emphasis on name without garment.
+Isaiah 4:1 is applied here typologically — the text describes the daughters condition, but the pattern matches Sardis’ emphasis on name without garment.

-IV.
-TRANSITION FROM THYATIRA — BREAKING THE GATES OF BRASS Isaiah 45:2–3 says:
+V. TRANSITION FROM THYATIRA — BREAKING THE GATES OF BRASS Isaiah 45:2–3 says:
-“I will break in pieces the gates of brass, and cut in sunder the bars of iron:
-And I will give thee the treasures of darkness, and hidden riches of secret places, that thou mayest know that I, the LORD, which call thee by thy name, am the God of Israel.”
+“I will break in pieces the gates of brass, and cut in sunder the bars of iron: And I will give thee the treasures of darkness, and hidden riches of secret places, that thou mayest know that I, the LORD, which call thee by thy name, am the God of Israel.”
 Typologically, this aligns with the shift from:
 	•	Thyatira (brass gates, Jezebel, deep darkness) to
 	•	Sardis (dawn, exposed names, iron beginning).